techidaily/site-screen-mirror/source/_posts/how-to-screen-mirroring-tecno-pova-5-to-pc-drfone-by-drfone-android.md

 In the next section of the article, we will look into the top three apps to mirror PC screen to Android.
 We will discuss the pros and cons of all of them.
 It will assist you in finally choosing the most suitable app to use the Android device to mirror your PC’s screen.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/NC0rdKEQ98o?si=HYgqC8CxF_WTO5if" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part 2.
 Mirror PC Screen to Android - How to Choose Apps to Mirror PC to Android?

 Third-party mirroring platforms can offer you access to anything available on your computer’s screen with your smartphone.
 The process is also known as screen sharing, and it requires a stable internet connection to enable.